shakimi123/my-project/README.md

 - **Contact Form:** Users can send a message (shows a thank you alert on submit).
 - **FAQ Section:** Click-to-expand answers for frequently asked questions.
 - **Footer:** Social media icons and copyright.
+- **Multi-language Support:** Switch between English, French, Swahili, and Italian using the language selector at the top right.
+All main content, menu, forms, and FAQ are translated.

 ## How to Use

 1. **Clone or Download** this repository.
 2. Open `index.html` in your browser to view the site.
-3. All styling is handled by Tailwind CDN—no build step required.
+3. All styling is handled by Tailwind CDN and optional custom CSS in `css/style.css`.
 4. To customize menu items, images, or text, edit `index.html`.
 5. The contact form uses a simple JavaScript alert for demonstration.
+6. **To change the language:** Use the dropdown at the top right of the page.

 ## File Structure

 ```
 /project
-  ├── index.html      # Main website file
+  ├── index.html         # Main website file (with multi-language support)
+  ├── js/
-  ├── script.js       # JavaScript for carousel, contact form, and FAQ accordion
+  │   └── script.js      # JavaScript for carousel, contact form, FAQ accordion, and language switching
+  ├── css/
+  │   └── style.css      # (Optional) Custom CSS for additional styling
   └── README.md          # This file
 ```

 ## Deployment with GitHub Pages